BastiPaeltz/codedict/README.md

 ## Troubleshooting / remaining options explained

 * Adding code doesn't work with my editor.
 I immediately see "Nothing changed".
-*This has something to do with editors behaving very differently in terms of how the executable gets invoked and how they deal with files they're currently working on. **Set '--wait' to 'on' to solve this.** *
+*This has something to do with editors behaving very differently in terms of how the executable gets invoked and how they deal with files they're currently working on.* **Set '--wait' to 'on' to solve this.**

 * What is this '--cut' feature, I dont get it.

 *One way to structure your codedict is by generic terms.
 Have a look at the 'sample.jpeg'. 'data types' and 'characteristics' generic type is 'lang'.
-So when you want to display all language features without the nasty 'lang' output in front of every row, you can specify --cut to do that.*
+So when you want to display all language features without the nasty 'lang' output in front of every row, add '--cut'.*

 * Fair enough.
 But what does '--code' do when adding from a file?